Jussef/jussef/README.md

 - 🔭 I’m currently working on my brand
-- 🌱 I’m currently learning mobile development
+- 🌱 I’m currently learning mobile development and Typescript to React Native
-- 💬 Ask me about Minecraft, League of legends Y Rocket League
+- 💬 Ask me about Minecraft, League of legends and Rocket League
 - 📫 How to reach me: @jussefo
 - 😄 Nickname: Juss
 - ⚡ Fun fact: nob tiktoker